Measha Brueggergosman: Personal life

 She married Markus Brügger, born in Germany.
 They first met in high school, when he was an exchange student in New Brunswick.
 When they married, they combined their last names to Brüggergosman (also spelled Brueggergosman).
 They have two sons.
 They divorced in 2018.
+In 2021 she married jazz guitarist Steve Lee.

 Suffering a heart condition in June 2009, Brueggergosman took some time off to recover from open heart surgery.
 She returned to the stage in September 2009 for a performance at the Toronto International Film Festival.

-On June 20, 2019 Brueggergosman underwent another successful open heart surgery (double bypass) in Calgary.
+On June 20, 2019, Brueggergosman underwent another successful open heart surgery (double bypass) in Calgary.

 Awards and recognition

 She was awarded the Grand Prize at the 2009 Jeunesses Musicales Montreal International Musical Competition and won First Prize at the International Vocal Competition 's-Hertogenbosch in 2002.
 Brueggergosman has been a prizewinner at other competitions, including the Wigmore Hall International Song Competition in London, the George London Foundation in New Deli, the Queen Sonja International Music Competition in Oslo, and the ARD International Music Competition in Munich.

 The recipient of the prestigious Canada Council and Chalmers Performing Arts grants, Brueggergosman has been twice nominated for Juno Awards.
 She won the 2008 Juno Award for Classical Album of the Year: Vocal or Choral Performance for Surprise, recorded with Deutsche Grammophon, with whom she has an exclusive contract.

 In 2015, she appeared in the documentary television series Songs of Freedom, which profiled her exploring and learning about her African heritage leading up to a live concert performance of African-American spiritual music.

 Brueggergosman has also appeared as a "judge" on MuchMusic's Video on Trial and on Slice TV's Project Runway Canada.

-In 2017, she was awarded an honorary doctorate from Concordia University.
+In 2017, she was appointed to the Order of New Brunswick, and received an honorary doctorate from Concordia University.